YASA Limited

 YASA is a British manufacturer of electric motors and motor controllers for use in automotive and industrial applications.
 The company was founded in 2009 by the CTO Dr Tim Woolmer who is also the holder of a number of related motor technology patents.

 Although initial commercial adoption was in high-performance cars, markets for YASA e-motors and generators now include the off-road, marine, industrial and aerospace sectors.

 History

 YASA Limited (formerly YASA Motors Limited) was founded in September 2009 to commercialise a permanent-magnet axial-flux electric motor (YASA stands for Yokeless and Segmented Armature).
 The motor was developed for the Morgan LIFEcar in 2008 by Dr Malcolm McCulloch and Dr Tim Woolmer, then a PhD student, at the University of Oxford.
 In 2015, YASA Motors launched the P400 Series of motors in serial production for volume manufacturers.
-In January 2018, YASA's 1st series production facility, capable of 100,000 units per year, was officially opened by the Rt Hon Greg Clark, UK Secretary of State for Business, Energy and Industrial Strategy.
+In January 2018, YASA's 1st series production facility, capable of 100,000 units per year, was officially opened by Greg Clark, UK Secretary of State for Business, Energy and Industrial Strategy.